-- Distributed and reuse water use was the amount supplied to households by water providers (these data were sourced mainly from the ABS 2010–11 Water Supply and Sewerage Services Survey.)
+- Distributed and reuse water use was the amount supplied to households by water providers (these data were sourced mainly from the ABS 2013-14 WSSS);

-- Self–extracted water use by households was calculated by applying average state "volume (kL) per connection" coefficients and applying these to the households known not to be served by water providers (estimated by subtracting the connections served by water providers from the total number of households in each State and Territory).
-Data on domestic bore water use in Western Australia was provided by WA Department of Water.
-Note that self–extracted water use estimates for households do not include rainwater tank usage for households connected to mains supply.
+- Self–extracted water use by households not connected to mains water was calculated by applying average state "volume (kL) per connection" coefficients to the households known not to be served by water providers (estimated by subtracting the connections served by water providers from the total number of households in each State and Territory).
+Note that self–extracted water use estimates for households do not include rainwater tank usage for households connected to mains supply;

-- Planned (rules–based) environmental water relates to statutory requirements to maintain specific water regimes (e.g. particular levels, flow rates, aquifer pressures).
+- Planned (rules–based) environmental water relates to statutory requirements to maintain specific water regimes (e.g. particular levels, flow rates, aquifer pressures); and

 - Held (entitlement–based) environmental water relates to specific entitlements, which accrue annual allocations of water that can be extracted (or left in–stream) for environmental purposes.

 Some water utilities do not measure all Environmental Flows and there is subsequent uncertainty around the level estimates.
 In the 2008–09 and 2009–10 editions of WAA Environmental Flows were not separately identified in the physical supply and use tables.
 The Environmental Flows that were reported in surveys were presented within the estimates for distributed, reuse and in–stream water supplied and used by the ‘Water Supply, Sewerage and Drainage Services’ and ‘Electricity Supply’ and ‘Gas Supply’ industries.
 Consumption for these industries was not affected by this treatment of Environmental Flows volumes (i.e. these flows were defined as non–consumptive use).